jichaojoyce/Dog-Breed-Classifier/Dog Breed Classifier Report.md

 ![human Pic](/doc/humandetector.png)

-When using the human files and dog files to test the performace of human face detector.
-It shows 100.0% accuracy to detect human face in human files and 11.0% detect human face in dog files.
+When using the human files and dog files to test the performance of human face detector.
+It shows 100.0% accuracy to detect a human face in human files and 11.0% detect a human face in dog files.

 * Detect Dogs
 A pre-trained ResNet-50 model is used to detect dogs in images.
 Given an image, this pre-trained ResNet-50 model returns a prediction (derived from the available categories in ImageNet) for the object that is contained in the image.
-Similary, the same data in detect humans are used to test the ability of detecting dogs.
+Similarly, the same data to detect humans are used to test the ability to detect dogs.
 It shows 0.0% dog face is detected in human_files, and 100.0% dog face is detected in dog_files.

 ### Algorithms and Techniques
 #### Data Preprocessing
 * CNN architecture

-The images are dividied every pixel in every image by 255.
-A CNN achitecture is established.
+The images are divided every pixel in every image by 255.
+A CNN architecture is established.
 The network I chose has 3 convolution layers and 3 maximum pooling layers to reduce the dimensionality and increase the depth.
 The filters used were 16, 32, 64 respectively.

 The  final layer has 133 nodes to match our classes of dog breeds and a softmax activation loss function was obtained to estimate probabilities for each of the classes.

 ![layer Pic](/doc/layers.png)

-The target was to to achieve a CNN with >1% accuracy.
+The target was to achieve a CNN with >1% accuracy.
 The network described above achieved 1.0766% without any fine-tuning of parameters and without any augmentation on the data.
-This limited accuracy may due to I only used 10 epochs and the limited layer.
+This limited accuracy may due to I only used 10 epochs and a limited layer.

 #### Implementation
 * Train a CNN using transfer learning
-Several pre-trained networks model VGG-16 is used as a fixed feature extractor for use with keras.
+Several pre-trained networks model VGG-16 is used as a fixed feature extractor for use with Keras.
 The last convolutional output of the pre-trained models is fed as input to our model as the first layer for extra training.
 A global average pooling layer and a fully connected layer are added to the model structure.

 ![layer Pic](/doc/layers1.PNG)

 The test accuracy using VGG-16 is 39.71%.
 To increase the accuracy, other models are tested.

 #### Refinement
-VGG-19 and ResNet-50 pre-trained models are applied for tranfer learning.
-Similar approaches are applied to add the VGG-19 and ResNet-50 models as the first layer in below figures.
-The test accuracy using VGG-19 and ResNet-50 are 49.16% and 81.22% respectively.
-The transfer training does improve the accuracy and speed.
+VGG-19 and ResNet-50 pre-trained models are applied for transfer learning.
+Similar approaches are applied to add the VGG-19 and ResNet-50 models as the first layer in the below figures.
+The test accuracy using VGG-19 and ResNet-50 is 49.16% and 81.22% respectively.
+Transfer training does improve accuracy and speed.
 Hence, the ResNet-50 model is applied for the next dog breed classification prediction.

 ![layer Pic](/doc/layers2.PNG)

 ![layer Pic](/doc/layer3.PNG)

-* Overall classification
+#### Overall classification

 The new model using the ResNet-50 model as the first layer is well trained.
-Then algorithms are wrote to help classify the pictures.
+Then algorithms are written to help classify the pictures.
 The concepts are:
 1. first determines whether the image contains a human, dog, or neither using the pre-defined 'dog_detector' and 'face_detector'.
-2. if human or dog is defined, then the pre-trained model is used to predict the similar dog-breed for human and the dog-breed for dog.
+2. if a human or dog is defined, then the pre-trained model is used to predict the similar dog-breed for humans and the dog-breed for the dog.

 ## IV.
 Results
 ### Model Evaluation and Validation